elixirland/xlp-book-club-API/README.md

 ### How to get started
 Fork this repository and implement your solution in the Phoenix app at the root directory.
 The solution by Elixirland is located in the directory `/solution`.

-Alternatively, you can start a new Phoenix app using the mix command [`mix phx.new`](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html).
+Alternatively, you can start a new Phoenix app by using the command `mix phx.new`.
+For more information, see the [mix phx.new](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) documentation.